Red Eye Coffee: What is It and How Do You Make This Drink?

 A Red Eye coffee drink is a drip coffee with espresso poured on top.

 Think of it as an Americano.
 Except, instead of hot water, you use brewed coffee instead.
-The result is a wildly caffeinated drink with a rich flavor and a heavier body than an average cuppa joe.
+The result is a wildly caffeinated drink with a rich flavour and a heavier body than an average cuppa joe.

 Many claim it offers a similar jolt to cold brew.